-In 2010, the Institute entered into a phased expansion, moving from four statewide polls in that academic year to six in 2011 and monthly surveys beginning in September, 2012.
+In 2010, the Institute entered into a phased expansion, moving from four statewide polls in that academic year to six in 2011 and more frequent surveys beginning in September, 2012.
 IPOR is one of the primary sources of regularized information regarding citizen attitudes within the Commonwealth.
 IPOR employs both student and community interviewers in its call center on the Roanoke College campus.

 The international relations major received two prestigious scholarships in 2013 to study in Japan.